 We use small amounts of dermal filler, injected with a small needle, to lift the bridge of the nose.
 Ice is sometimes used to numb the skin prior to injection, and the skin is cleaned with anti-septic prior in the area being injected.

-The video below shows Dr Erik Koppert from Cityskin Hawthorn performing a non surgical rhinoplasty on a patient.
+The video below shows Dr Erik Koppert from Cityskin Hawthorn in Melbourne performing a non surgical rhinoplasty on a patient.
 This patient used under 1ml of dermal filler to reduce the bump on the bridge of her nose.

 Can nose fillers make the nose smaller?